MitchTalmadge/MitchTalmadge/_posts/2025-03-21-iphone-focus-automation-via-homeassistant.md

 2. Test it out; restart your shell and run `node-red`.
 3. Go to http://127.0.0.1:1880/ and it should be running.

 Then I set up Home Assistant to expose my sleep state to MQTT.
-I have a boolean helper which I turn "on" when my focus should be "Sleep", and "off" when it should be whatever else.
+I had a boolean helper which I turned "on" when my focus should be "Sleep", and "off" when it should be whatever else.
 With MQTT set up already for other purposes, I just had to add this section to my config:

 ```yml
 mqtt_statestream: